 Content marketing continues to explode across both the B2B and B2C industries.
 An estimated 90 percent of the data available today has been produced in just the past two years.
-An estimated 76 percent of brands in the B2C sector use content marketing and 80 percent plan to increase their content production this year.
-For those in the B2B sector, 88 percent say they use content marketing and 76 percent will produce more content this year, so balancing the scale of SEO content strategy becomes increasingly important.
+An estimated 93 percent of B2B brands leverage content marketing and 86 percent of B2C consider content marketing key to their strategy.

 Creating SEO content means flopping material that is both written for the people while also being optimized for Google.
 Brands must understand what their customers want to read and learn about, while also taking the time to ensure that the content is prepared for the search engine algorithms.
 This optimization process will ensure that the content is easily understood by the search engines so it can be displayed to readers for applicable queries.
 It is important to remember that Google is now rapidly advancing semantic search.